samarabbas/temporal-documentation-legacy/tour/create_sample_domain.md

 ---
-codecontent: createsampledomain
+codecontent: createsamplenamespace
 weight: 15
 categories: [tour]
 ---

-# Create the Sample Domain
+# Create the Sample Namespace

-All workflows and activities in Temporal run within a domain.
-They need to be registered with the domain before they can be used.
-Let's create the domain that will be used for all the samples in this tour.
+All workflows and activities in Temporal run within a namespace.
+They need to be registered with the namespace before they can be used.
+Let's create the namespace that will be used for all the samples in this tour.

-Note that you don't need to create the domain every time you start the Temporal server.
+Note that you don't need to create the namespace every time you start the Temporal server.
 If you used *Ctrl+C* to shut down the server, the contents of the database remain intact.
-This means that when you start the server again with `docker-compose up`, the domain will still be there.
-However, if you shut down the Temporal server with `docker-compose down`, that will wipe out the data and you'll need to create the domain again.
+This means that when you start the server again with `docker-compose up`, the namespace will still be there.
+However, if you shut down the Temporal server with `docker-compose down`, that will wipe out the data and you'll need to create the namespace again.

 ## Using the CLI